 6661 W. Imperial Highway, Los Angeles, CA 90045

 Depending on how much time you’ve got to spend at LAX, you might want to plan a little “field trip” to the Flight Path Learning Center and Museum.
-Your family will be treated to a models, photographs, uniforms, and artifacts depicting the history of air flight.
+Your family will be treated to models, photographs, uniforms, and artifacts depicting the history of air flight.
+Kids can see the South runways and get a tour of the DC-3 plane parked outside.
 The Flight Path Learning Center offers free admission and is open Tuesday through Saturday, 10:00 am to 3:00 pm (except on major holidays).

 Lower/Arrivals Level of the Central Terminal Area (between Terminals 1-2) and

 Southeast End of the Central Terminal Area (near Terminals 7-8)

 For kids who are animal lovers, take a walk to the small “pet parks” at LAX.
 For the pets, these areas provide a needed place for animals to take a little bathroom break.
 But for young children, the sight of dogs may provide them with the distraction they need as they wait to board their flight.

 The LAX Art Program has up to 20 exhibitions a year featuring Southern California artists.
 Families can see special exhibits located at the arrival and departure areas.

 And if your travels take you to other airports, try these suggestions for activities to keep your kids busy:

 Scavenger Hunt.
 Keep your child’s age in mind when designing your scavenger hunt.
 Maybe you’d like your preschooler to practice his alphabet.
 Wander around together and see if you can find an item that starts with every letter of the alphabet.
 (You can also look for colors or shapes as well).
 For an added bonus, document your findings.
 Use a disposable camera, your smart phone, or an older model smart phone that still has a working camera to take photos of your discoveries.